RactStudio/essential-wp-tools/README.md

 ## Upgrade Notice

-This is the first version of Essential WP Tools.
-No upgrade is necessary at this time.
+Currently, there is a major update available.
+Please upgrade to the newest version (EWPT v2.0.0).

 ## Support